awsdocs/amazon-application-discovery-user-guide/doc_source/discovery-connector.md

 ## Data Collected by the Discovery Connector<a name="agentless-data-collected"></a>

-The Discovery Connector collects information about your VMware vCenter Server hosts and VMs, including performance data about those hosts and VMs\.
+The Discovery Connector collects information about your VMware vCenter Server hosts and VMs\.
 However, you can capture this data only if VMware vCenter Server tools are installed\.
 See [Step 3: Provide Application Discovery Service Access to Non\-Administrator Users by Attaching Policies](setting-up.md#setting-up-user-policy) for Discovery Connector installation prerequisites\.

 Following, you can find an inventory of the information collected by the Discovery Connector\.